neutron-org/neutron-docs/docs/neutron/dao/overview.md

 ### Voting Power Registry

-Instead of a single voting power module, Neutron DAO core contract interacts with the *Voting Power Registry* contract that keeps track of multiple *Voting Vaults*.
-There can be many Voting Vault implementations, but at the launch Neutron will only have one vault implementation for bonding native NTRN tokens.
+Instead of a single voting power module, Neutron DAO core contract interacts with the *Voting Power Registry* contract that keeps track of multiple *Voting Vaults* (see below).

-### Neutron Bonding Vault
+#### Voting vaults

+A voting vault is a smart contract that implements the DAO DAO voting module interface, namely, it is capable of:

+1. Providing the total voting power at a given height,
+2. Providing the voting power of an address at a given height.

+The overall voting power of a given address is a sum of the voting powers that the address has in all of the registered voting vaults.

+There are two types of Voting Vaults:

+1. Real vaults,
+2. Virtual vaults.

-This vault will allow its users to Bond NTRN tokens without locking them (i.e., you can bond and unbond tokens with this vault with no unbonding period).
-Just as with normal DAO DAO voting modules, for each specific proposal, you can only use the voting power that was available to you at the time of proposal submission.
-No additional restrictions are imposed on the vault funds.
+An example of a **real** vault is the Neutron Vault, which allows its users to directly bond and unbond NTRN tokens. ( This is done without locking them, i.e., you can bond and unbond tokens with this vault with no unbonding period.)

+In most cases, however, a Voting Vault does not directly store user funds; in this sense, such voting vaults can be called **"virtual"** vaults.**.
+For example, the Lockdrop vault does not allow users to directly bond or unbond LP tokens; instead it implements a relatively complicated query to multiple contracts to determine the amount of NTRN tokens that correspond to a certain amount of LP tokens at a given height.

+> Note: The voting power is based exclusively on the amount of NTRN tokens, regardless of the type of the vault.

+Below is the list of Voting Vaults that will be available at launch:

+1. Neutron Vault;
+2. Credits Vault (virtual) — keeps track of the NTRN tokens that are vested in the Credits contract. _You can not add tokens or remove tokens from this vault directly_;
+3. Lockdrop Vault (virtual) — keeps track of the NTRN tokens that are locked in the Lockdrop contract.
+You can not add tokens or remove tokens from this vault directly;
+4. LP Vesting Vault (virtual) — keeps track of the NTRN tokens that are vested in the LP Vesting contract.
+You can not add tokens or remove tokens from this vault directly;
+5. Investors Vault (virtual) — keeps track of the NTRN tokens that are vested in the early backers vesting contract.
+You can not add tokens or remove tokens from this vault directly.

 ### Overrule proposals